Have you heard of a “foodprint?” Your foodprint is the carbon footprint of food that you eat.

 - Veg Ready specializes in vegan meals, offering only plant-based options; What’s extra special?
 Great for on the go

 Secret Sauce to Simplify Shrinking Your Foodprint

 When taking action to reduce our carbon footprint of food, the secret sauce is through tiny habit building over time.
 While having lofty altruistic goals is lovely, we must translate those external goals to internal motivation.
 If we don’t, we may end up getting overwhelmed or unmotivated.

 Take the time to center your daily priorities in your next planet-friendly steps.
-Ask yourself questions like: How does my day-to-day priority list align with planet-friendly living?
+Ask yourself questions like: How can my day-to-day priorities align with planet-friendly living?
 How can I find things that will feel like a win to me now, and not just something generally good for the future?

 Maybe it’s better digestion, saving time, or feeling more energy throughout the day.
 Whatever will feel like a short-term, intrinsic goal is the best initial filter for choosing your next tiny habit to build.

 Beyond having a better filter to pick the best next thing to do, having strong intrinsic alignment with planet-friendly living can better motivate you when “saving the planet” isn’t your biggest priority for the day.
 Having in mind that you will have less gas, save money, or feel better throughout the day will keep you on track when your altruistic motivation is low.